SwarabRaul/DevJams22-SAPS/README.md

 - We are using a python module called ["SpeechRecognition"](https://pypi.org/project/SpeechRecognition/).
 - This module helps us convert speech to text,
-- We can also help people with motor impaorment, as they face the difficulty of using their hands.
+- We can also help people with motor impairment, as they face the difficulty of using their hands.
 Hence, by using this, they would be able to enjoy texting, typing notes, etc.

 <br>